 Each metal core forms each alveoli.
 They are wrapped with 4 layers of composite.
 We use the differential expansion between steel and Hextool to compact all plies of reinforcement in transverse direction.
 A stainless steel caul plate is used in contact with the top composite surface to transmit normal pressure and temperature during cure.
 After curing, the cores are taken out, leaving empty spaces for the detector slabs.
 The thin composite sheets located between two cells consist of 8 composite plies, and are 1mm thick.
-Dimension and geometry tolerances of the structure are directly dependent on the machining of the mould: all cores were ground with a resulting flatness of ± 0.05 mm to be able to extract them correctly.
-The first alveolar layer structure has been produced successfully (Figure 3.2) demonstrating the feasibility to build long and thin structures.
+Dimension and geometry tolerances of the structure are directly dependent on the machining of the mould: all cores were ground with a resulting flatness of $\pm 0.05$ mm to be able to extract them correctly.